 Test item Frequency Visual inspection 1.
 During assembling for the first time or after each re-assembling.
 Power-on Test 1.
 During assembling for the first time or after each re-assembling.
 2. After each repair or replacement of the main unit components.
 User test 1.
 During assembling for the first time or after each re-assembling.
 2. After each repair or replacement of the main unit components.
 AED test 1.
 After each repair or replacement of the main unit components.
-2. At least once every year.
+2. At least once every two years.
 Manual Charge/discharge 1.
-After disassembling. defibrillation test Energy disarming 2.
-When the user has doubt in the therapy function.
-Synchronous defibrillation 3.
-At least once every 6 months.
-ECG test Performance test 1.
-When the user has doubt in the accuracy of measured values.
-2. After repair or replacement of modules.
-Module calibration 3.
+After disassembling. defibrillation Energy disarming 2.
+When the user has doubt in the therapy function. test (When the Synchronous defibrillation 3.
+At least once every two years.

+Test item Frequency device has this function) ECG test (When Performance test 1.
+When the user has doubt in the accuracy of measured values. the device has Module calibration 2.
+After repair or replacement of modules. this function) Wodale calloration 3.
 Performance test should be done at least once every two years.

-Test item Frequency Electrical safety Enclosure leakage current 1.
+Electrical safety Enclosure leakage current 1.
 After repair or replacement of the power module and therapy test Patient leakage current module.
 Patient auxiliary current 2.
 At least once every two years.